 Applications for the BEEAM program for the 2021-22 will open in February 2021.
 In accordance with MIT’s current COVID-19 policies for all K-12 Summer Programming (located here: https://covid19.mit.edu/k-12-summer-programming-update), the BEEAM 2021-2022 cohort will begin in Summer as a virtualized cohort – with all work being performed remotely.
 We are working diligently to ensure the enriching experience of participating in this program is not negatively affected by this change.
 Please continue to check back for further updates.

 Who We Are

-BEEAM (Broadening Engagement through Engineering At MIT) is a year-round high school science education and research intern program, designed for rising juniors and seniors from Cambridge Rindge and Latin High School, developed by the Massachusetts Institute of Technology in conjunction with the NSF Science and Technology Center on Emergent Behaviors of Integrated Cellular Systems (EBICS).
+BEEAM (Broadening Engagement through Engineering At MIT) is a year-round high school science education and research intern program, designed for rising juniors and seniors from local high schools in Cambridge, Boston, and Lawrence, MA.
+The program was developed by the Massachusetts Institute of Technology in conjunction with the NSF Science and Technology Center on Emergent Behaviors of Integrated Cellular Systems (EBICS).